ethoinformatics/r-database-connections/SQL-from-R.md

 conn <- dbConnect(MySQL(), user = 'root', password = 'root', host = 'localhost', unix.socket = '/Applications/MAMP/tmp/mysql/mysql.sock', port = 8889, dbname='pp')
 ```

-**Alternatively, we can connect to a MySQL database named `pp` running on a differnt host.**
+**Alternatively, we can connect to a MySQL database named `pp` running on a remote host...**

-For example, to connect to the same database hosted at IP address 104.236.9.143 via the MySQL default communication port # 3306.
-Here, we specify the name and password of a particular user who has to have read and write privileges on the database (privileges are set up separately).**
+The R code below allows us to connect to the same database hosted in our own sandbox server at IP address 104.236.9.143 via the MySQL default communication port number '3306'.
+Here, we specify the name and password of a particular user who has been given read and write privileges on the database (users and their privileges are set up separately).**

 ```R
 library(RMySQL)